Afrographic/AnkhAPIMocker/README.md

 ## AnkhMocker
 This package allow you to generate random data that you can use to fill your UI or make your unit testing

+## Download the package
+click on this link https://drive.google.com/file/d/14KA7jyAjBrTp85pwVvJzsKgwDtRjL7-N/view?usp=sharing to download the package it is a single file

 ## Features

 <ul>